gboeing/osmnx/docs/index.rst

 Usage
 -----

-To get started with OSMnx, read its `user reference`_ and work through its `examples`_ repo for introductory usage demonstrations and sample code.
-Make sure you have read the `GeoPandas`_ and `NetworkX`_ user guides if you're not already familiar with these packages, as OSMnx uses their data structures and functionality.
+To get started with OSMnx, read its :doc:`osmnx` and work through its `examples repo`_ for introductory usage demonstrations and sample code.
+Make sure you have read the `NetworkX`_ and `GeoPandas`_ user guides if you're not already familiar with these packages, as OSMnx uses their data structures and functionality.

 OSMnx is built on top of `NetworkX`_ and `GeoPandas`_, and interacts with `OpenStreetMap`_ APIs to: